tdeheurles/tdeheurles.github.io/_posts/2015-07-11-creating-blog.md

 - It's free
 - You just have to fork a repository and you can start writing your articles
+- Everything can be written in the browser
 - You use only markdown ...
 - ... but you can add HTML if you want
 - don't need to install anything